facebook/infer/_docs/00-getting-started.md

 mv infer-osx-v0.16.0/ /Applications/ # Move the infer folder into /Applications rm infer-osx-v0.16.0.tar.xz          # Delete the original downloaded file

-# These next steps are optional, to put the infer binary in the PATH environment variable
+# These next steps are optional, to add the infer binary to the PATH environment variable

 # Open ~/.bash_profile in a text editor
 nano ~/.bash_profile

 # Add this line to the end of ".bash_profile".
 Then save the file with Ctrl+X, then Y, then Enter
 PATH=/Applications/infer-osx-v0.16.0/bin:$PATH

+# Alternatively, create a symbolic link to infer (instead of editing '.bash_profile')
+ln -s "/Applications/infer-osx-v0.16.0/bin/infer" /usr/local/bin/infer

 # Check that infer is on the PATH:
 type infer